igor17400/IBOV-HCI/README.md

 ## Objective

-This project goal is to keep track of the companies that have been used to build the ibovespa index along history.
+Keep track of the companies that have been used to build the ibovespa index along history.
 And as a consequence extract valuable information from such data.

 ## IBOV historic composition